Senior Policy Lead (Navigational Equipment Technical Standards) - Flexible Working Available

 • maintenance of regulations, standards, technical documentation, and unit publications

-• technical oversight of conformance and approval of communications and navigation equipment and including maintenance of relevant databases
+• technical oversight of conformance and approval of communications and navigation equipment and maintenance of relevant databases

 For more information on the role and responsibilities, please see the attached Role Profile.